ncatlab/nlab-content/pages/15894.md

 But in fact the situation with homotopy type theory is even better still.
 While first-order logic is contained in homotopy type theory as shown above, one does not actually need to formalize the axioms of set theory inside first-order-logic inside (homotopy-)type theory.
 Rather, sets may themselves be found in type theory with ([[higher inductive type|higher]]) [[inductive types]] in just the same way that propositions are found inside type theory.
 Sets ("[[h-sets]]") are precisely those types whose identity types are propositions (details are [here](http://ncatlab.org/nlab/show/set+theory#ReferencesInHomotopyTypeTheory)).

-Hence apart from being "more foundational" than set theory, in the above sense, homotopy type theory also offers the following more immediate route to sets, which makes sets-in-type-theory appear at a "lower foundational level" than
+Hence apart from being "more foundational" than set theory, in the above sense, homotopy type theory also offers the following more immediate route to [[structural set theory|structural sets]], which makes sets-in-type-theory appear at a "lower foundational level" than sets-in-first-order-logic:
-sets-in-first-order-logic:

 $$
   \array{